SalOrak/salorak.es/content/_index.md

 ## Contact

 Hey!
-If you want to contact me you can do so by sending me an email at [salorack@protonmail.com](mailto:salorack@protonmail.com)
+If you want to contact me you can do so by sending me an email at [hello@salorak.es](mailto:hello@salorak.es)